 - Customer will immediately notify Ably if any necessary appropriate consents and notices required to enable lawful transfer of Personal Data to Ably for the duration and purposes of this Agreement have been breached, terminated, withdrawn or are otherwise no longer valid.

-- The parties agree that the Standard Contractual Clauses apply if Personal Data is transferred to Ably or its sub-processors located in a country that is outside of the EEA.
+- The parties agree that the Standard Contractual Clauses apply if Personal Data is transferred to Ably or its sub-processors located in a country that is outside of the EEA or the UK and such transfer is not to a third country that the Commission considers to provide an adequate level of protection (in the case of transfers subject to EU GDPR) or that the UK Secretary of State considers to provide an adequate level of protection (in the case of transfers subject to UK GDPR).
 As used in this section, the terms “Data Importer” and “Data Exporter” will have the meanings given to them in the Standard Contractual Clauses.
-The parties acknowledge that for the purposes of the Standard Contractual Clauses Ably is acting in the capacity of a Data Importer and Customer is the Data Exporter (notwithstanding that Customer may be located outside of the EEA or is acting as a processor on behalf of third party controllers).
+The parties acknowledge that for the purposes of the Standard Contractual Clauses Ably is acting in the capacity of a Data Importer and Customer is the Data Exporter (notwithstanding that Customer may be located outside of the EEA or the UK or is acting as a processor on behalf of third-party controllers).
 Each party will comply with the applicable obligations of the Standard Contractual Clauses in their respective roles as Data Exporter and Data Importer.
 The data subjects, categories of data, and processing operations (as required to be disclosed in Appendix 1 of the Standard Contractual Clauses) are as set forth in this DPA.
 Annex 1 to this DPA details the technical and security measures Ably has implemented, as required to be disclosed in Appendix 2 of the Standard Contractual Clauses.

-- The parties further agree that the governing law of the Standard Contractual Clauses entered into by Ably and the Customer will be the governing law of the country in which Customer is established, if the Customer is established in the EEA.
-If Customer is not established in the EEA, the laws of the country within the EEA in which the initial data exporter is established will apply.
+- The parties further agree that the governing law of the Standard Contractual Clauses entered into by Ably and the Customer will be as follows: where the EU Standard Contractual Clauses apply and the Customer is established in the EEA, the laws of Ireland control; and where the UK Standard Contractual Clauses apply, the laws of England and Wales control.
 If any inconsistency arises between this section 12 and any other provision for the governing law of the Standard Contractual Clauses entered into between Customer and Ably, this section 12 will take precedence.